 The Dehn Family

-In the six years we have been parishioners at OLS and the five years we have been an OLS school family, we have seen our Catholic faith grow and strengthen.
+In the many years we have been parishioners at OLS and the five years we have been an OLS school family, we have seen our Catholic faith grow and strengthen.

 We love the strong sense of community that we experience at OLS.
 The teachers and the staff are supportive, caring individuals that help our children grow and develop in their Catholic faith and identity.